bitaswood/python_game/README.md

 # GAMES CREATED BY PYTHON

-In order to play a game, you can go to the path of the game.
+In order to play a game, you can get to the path of the game.
 And the order is:
 ```
 python gamer.py
 ```